 Switching Between Apps

-● To jump back to your most recently used app, double-tap the Apple Watch's Digital Crown.
+To jump back to your most recently used app, double-tap the Digital Crown.

 Muting an Incoming Call

-● Can't take a call?
-Simply cover the Apple Watch with your hand to mute it.
+When a call comes in in the middle of a meeting, just cover the Apple Watch with your hand to mute it.

 Taking a Screenshot